Hello everyone,

 By the way, yes, I know my son is wearing his pajamas outside - whatever.

-This monarch, and the weather, got me thinking about all of the reports of late-migrating monarchs people have made this year, and what this means for the future of the migration, as well as what people should do when they see or catch one.
+This monarch, and the weather, got me thinking about all of the other reports of late-migrating monarchs, and what this means for the future of the migration, as well as what people should do when they see or catch one.
 This last part - about catching them - is something that I know is going to sound harsh to some people, because I know there are folks out there who, when they find one of these stragglers, they'll catch it and try to keep it alive over the winter inside, and let it go in the spring.
 There are even people who try to ship these to southern locations where they can be released in a warmer climate.
 While these people have good intentions, and these practices will likely help those individual monarchs, science tells us these practices could end up hurting the larger population.

 Here's the thing - these stragglers are not supposed to live.
 The monarch migration is a product of thousands of years of natural selection - each year, only the strongest and hardiest individuals survive the brutal 3000 mile journey to Mexico, and only these individuals live to pass on their hardy genes to the next generation.
 Monarchs that fail to make it to Mexico do not - this is natural selection, and it works every year to maintain a vigorous, healthy population.
 This is why the eastern and western North American monarchs are so much bigger than those in other non-migratory populations - because small monarchs in these populations tend not to make it to their respective overwintering destinations.
 This is also why eastern monarchs have the lowest prevalence of OE compared to all other monarch populations in the world - because infected monarchs don't fly well and don't live long enough to make the long trip.
 We have solid scientific evidence on both of these.